 I raised the anchor at 0845 and motored, towing the dinghy, back to Partheni [37° 11.3' N 26° 48' E].
 By 0900 I was tied on the same mooring I had vacated yesterday.
 I went ashore and walked to the office.
 The ladder was right there waiting for me and Miss Irene patiently went over my questions and addressed them to my satisfaction.

-By 1023 I was back on board, had raised the dinghy on its davits and had cast off from the mooring.
+By 1023 I was back on board, had raised the dinghy on its davits and cast off from the mooring.
 The wind, once again, was a light 4-8 knot breeze from the NNW, a headwind for our course of 346 to the island of Lipsi (Λειψοί).
 We arrived there at 1125 motoring all the way.
 I anchored in my favorite cove of Papandria (Παπανδριά) [37° 16.8' N 26° 46.2' E] in 5 m depth and with 35 m of chain.
 This time I also deployed the little buoy marking the anchor’s location.
 There was only one other S/Y, with a German flag, some distance from Thetis.

 As there was sunshine and the temperature 25°C (77°F), it was more comfortable then yesterday, I put up the tent.
 The barometer however had fallen from 1014 to 1009 mB.
 I lounged under the tent reading.
-I finished I Am Livia, a historical biographical novel, narrated in the first person, of the first Roman empress Livia written along the lines of I Claudius.
+I finished I Am Livia, a historical biographical novel, narrated in the first person, by the first Roman empress Livia and written along the lines of I Claudius.
 I then started Snow by Orhan Pamuk.
 This book was in pile of used paperbacks, available for the taking, in the Agmar Marine office.

 In the afternoon I took a swim and checked the anchor.
 The anchor was well embedded in the sand but the water was not very warm at 22°C (72°F) although after several vigorous strokes it did not feel too uncomfortable.